sijieaaa/UAVScenes/README.md

 # UAVScenes
-UAVScenes: UAVScenes: A Multi-Modal Dataset for UAVs
+(ICCV 2025) UAVScenes: A Multi-Modal Dataset for UAVs

 [[arXiv]]()  [[ICCV 2025]]()